erlanger/liberl/README.md

 The second reason is because I have several applications whose job is to interact with a small external C++/C executable, and I found myself writing boiler-plate code all over again, so I decided to make a generic port server, with a few callbacks.
-This is the gen\_exe gen\_server module.
+This is the `gen_exe` module.

 ## gen_exe - port management
-gen_exe provides the code that we write over and over again every time that we need to connect to a port program.
-It also takes cares of tricky situations, such as when a port doesn't exit when stdin is closed and of getting the return status of the port and notifying the user of its termination.
-Gen_exe provides the ability to communicate to the port program more or less like a gen_server.
+`gen_exe` provides the code that we write over and over again every time that we need to connect to a port program.
+It also takes cares of tricky situations, such as when a port doesn't exit when stdin is closed and of getting the return status of the port and notifying the user of its termination.  `gen_exe` provides the ability to communicate to the port program more or less like a `gen_server`.
-It even supports calls to the port so you can do something like
+It even supports calls to the external port so you can do something like

 ```erlang
 12.0=gen_exe:port_call({multiply,3.0,4.0})